 "Diabetes mellitus," more commonly referred to as "diabetes," is a condition that causes blood sugar to rise to dangerous levels: a fasting blood glucose of 126 milligrams per deciliter (mg/dL) or more.

-Most of the food you eat is turned into glucose, or sugar, for your body to use for energy.
-The pancreas, an organ near the stomach, produces a hormone called insulin.
-This hormone is necessary for the body to be able to use sugar or glucose, the basic fuel for cells in the body.
-Insulin's role is to take sugar from the blood into the cells.
-When your body does not produce enough insulin and/or does not efficiently use the insulin it produces, sugar levels rise and build up in the bloodstream.
+After eating a meal, the food is broken down by the digestive system and blood sugar (or glucose) rises.
+The pancreas is an organ near the stomach, which produces a hormone called insulin.
+With the help of insulin, the body's cells take up the glucose and use it for energy.
+When your body does not produce enough insulin and/or does not efficiently use the insulin it produces, sugar levels rise in the bloodstream.
 When this happens, it can cause two problems:

 How Diabetes Develops